 Why choose a vocational route to work?

-GCSEs and A Levels are the most well-known qualifications taken in school and college.
-However, many students choose a vocational route or a mix of both academic and vocational qualifications.
+Many students choose vocational qualifications on their own or a mix of both academic and vocational qualifications.

 Vocational qualifications lead to a job or more study